SL Statistics: Female Body

 If there is some notable brand missing, please let me know in the comments!
 We’ll try to include everyone.

 Slink.
 What to say?
 The first store to create mesh feet and popularize them, and probably the first store to break 1 million USD in profit in a single year (~2009) due to that same reason.
+Among the first to update to support BoM and Bento.
+Yet now falling from the top 3 and declining due to new trend of thicker and curvier bodies.

 TheMeshProject is surprisingly still used despite being closed.
-209 ‘full’ versions and 30 free ones.
+209 ‘full’ versions and 30 updated free ones.
 It was heavily discounted and even given away at the end of its lifespan, never truly leaving ‘beta’ state.
-Legacy currently gives away 1L$ updated version of TMP and sells a ‘full’ version with advanced material editor, but you cannot update your old purchases into it which places it into a weird position.
+Legacy currently gives away 1L$ updated version of TMP and sells a version with advanced material editor, but you cannot update your old purchases into it which places it into a weird position.

 The arm positioning on it was the main reason it was strange to work with for mesh items as it was at different position than every other body, and TMP’s server side installers were a redundant nightmare that turned creating an applier into a ritual of boredom.